Pac-Man 2: The New Adventures (SNES)

 Enter PCMN0VR.
 You'll appear outside of Pac-Man's house.
 Enter the house to view the credits.

-The opening of "Haste Makes Waste", the theme for the Mountain area, is unused in the final game.
+The opening of "Haste Makes Waste", the theme for the Mountain area, is unused in-game, as the song always starts as the loop area.
 It can still be heard in the Sound Test however.
+This part of the song is completely absent from the Genesis port.

 Enter the Pro Action Replay (PAR) code 7E050203.
 This is a glitched Pac-Man's House, but in the Japanese version this is called "himitsu" or "secret", seemingly for no reason.
 In the English version it's just labelled Pac-Man's House again.
 It should be noted that there is no solid ground here, so Pac-Man will instantly fall.